ladybug-tools/ladybug-web/analemma-3d/readme.md

 * Click in the location box and update the current center
 * Drag the date and time sliders to change the position of the sun
 * Click the triangles in the menu to open and close menu items
+* Toggle the display of any of items in the 'Display & Map' panel
+* Use the slider to update the radius of the analemma or the scale of the reference objects
+* Selected a different source for the maps
+	* 2016-06-02 - only Google Maps working right now. ;-(
+* Edit the map zoom level and opacity

+_If you are in '[Home Page View]( https://ladybug-analysis-tools.github.io/ladybug-web/analemma-3d/#readme.md )', you can do all this in the window just above._

 ## Things you can do by editing the code

+<iframe class=ifr src=../ace-view-r1.html#https://ladybug-analysis-tools.github.io/ladybug-web/analemma-3d/analemma-3d-r14.html width=100% height=600px ></iframe>

+_Ladybug Web Analemma 3D: the entire source code listing_

 * Open this file: https://github.com/ladybug-analysis-tools/ladybug-web/blob/gh-pages/analemma-3d/analemma-3d-r14.html
 * Click the 'Raw' icon and save the raw file to your computer